 Health and safety is an important aspect of running a business, whatever sector you are in.
 However, for the second year in a row, the construction industry had more fatalities than any other sector in 2016/17, so it’s important that you take every step to manage risk.

-The law requires all firms, whether small or large, manage hazards and risk, and train their employees to comply with regulations.
+The law requires all firms, whether small or large, to manage hazards and risk, and train their employees to comply with regulations.
 So take a look at our tips to ensure that you’re working within the law.

 Make sure you plan and monitor